ouhammmourachid/cv-insight/README.md

 ## Contributing

-If you'd like to contribute to the CV Analyzer project, please follow these steps:
+If you'd like to contribute to the CV Analyzer project,please follow these steps:

 1. Fork the repository: `https://github.com/ouhammmourachid/cv-insight.git`
 2. Create a new branch for your changes: `git checkout -b my-new-feature`
 3. Make your changes and commit them: `git commit -am 'Add some feature'`
 4. Push your changes to your fork: `git push origin my-new-feature`
 5. Submit a pull request to the main repository.
+6. To see the Figma prototype for the website visit this [Link](https://www.figma.com/file/m1TUL7Hc4WUgK5ODQIkbSj/cv-insight-design?node-id=3%3A222&t=5mE8ucBqQWNLbLT4-1)
 ## Credits

 CV Analyzer was created by :
 - [rachid ouhammou](https://github.com/ouhammmourachid).
 - youssef kimit.
 - oussama hrita.

 As part of a a pproject for the AI competition.
-It is licensed under the MIT License.

 ## Contact